Dead Space (2008 video game): Sound design

 The dialogue and voice implementation was handled by Andrea Plastas and Jason Heffel.
 The voice audio was recorded during motion capture sessions with the actors.
-The cast included Tonantzin Carmelo as Kendra, Peter Mensah as Hammond, and Keith Szarabajka as Kyne.
+The cast included Iyari Limon as Nicole, Tonantzin Carmelo as Kendra, Peter Mensah as Hammond, and Keith Szarabajka as Kyne.
 Isaac is a masked silent protagonist, so the team worked to incorporate personality into his appearance and movements, with a large number of animations for his various conditions and actions.
 This approach was based on the portrayal of Gordon Freeman in Half-Life 2.
 A vetoed suggestion from Electronic Arts in early production was that a famous actor should portray Isaac.

 To control the sound design elements, the team created custom software tools.
 One of the tools they created was dubbed "Fear Emitters", which controlled the volume of music and sound effects based on distance from threats or key events.
 Other sound tools included "Creepy Ambi Patch", which acted as a multitrack organiser for the various sound layers and added randomised internal sounds to create a greater sense of dread; "Visual Effects", which incorporated sound effects naturally into the environment and to specific areas; and "Deadscript", a scripting language developed as a replacement for a sound language later used for Spore that was taking up too much space in the game's code.